AerospaceNU/ITAAFlightSoftware/README.md

 This will download and check out `ITAAFlightSoftware` in your current directory.

+You can also manually download from GitHub to avoid needing to have Git working.

-Open the Arduino IDE and na
+Open the Arduino IDE and navigate to the project folder.